EXECU7IONER/CarbonUI/README.md

 # CarbonUI
 This is the official repository for the CarbonUI library.
+Documentation can be found in [the wiki.](https://github.com/WoffleTbh/CarbonUI/wiki)

 # Preview
 ![Preview](https://github.com/WoffleTbh/CarbonUI/blob/main/githubAssets/preview1.png?raw=true)